Manage My Booking

 Opening Times: 10am-7pm Saturday-Thursday, 10am-9pm Friday

-One of the best museums in the world can be found right here in Cairo.
-The Egyptian Museum is home to some of the oldest, most interesting artefacts, and contains displays and exhibitions on the ancient world unmatched anywhere else.
+One of the best museums in the world, The Egyptian Museum, can be found in Cairo.
+It is home to some of the oldest, most interesting artefacts, and contains displays and exhibitions on the ancient world unmatched anywhere else.
 A truly remarkable, thorough and exciting experience.

 Price: Egyptians – EGP 4, Foreigners – EGP 60 ($6.76, £4.75)